 Have you heard?
 It's spider season... and they're looking for love in all the wrong places -- namely, your house!

-Fall is mating/breeding season for the "hunting" spiders like wolf and sac spiders.
-Males will enter homes and other buildings, visibly and actively looking for mates.
+Fall is mating/breeding season for funnel web spiders like hobo spiders and the "hunting" spiders like wolf and sac spiders.
+Male spiders will enter homes and other buildings, visibly and actively looking for mates.

-In an interview with Seattle's KIRO7, Entomologist Arolo Pelegrin had a colorful analogy: "“The males are basically like a group of guys on a pub crawl stopping at different bars to see if there are any girls in there.
+Entomologist Arlo Pelegrin offers this colorful analogy: "“The males are basically like a group of guys on a pub crawl stopping at different bars to see if there are any girls in there.
 That’s kind of what these spiders are doing, walking around houses, looking in cracks and crevices.
 The females stay pretty stationary."

-What kind of spiders will you be seeing at this time?
+What kind of spiders will you be seeing in your home this fall?
 Here are a few common invaders:

 Wolf spiders.
 This species is found all over the world.
 As the weather cools, wolf spiders leave their outside habitats for warmer surroundings indoors.
 They don't spin webs to catch prey; instead, they usually hang out near the ground, waiting for insects to come close.